grafana/mimir/tutorials/play-with-grafana-mimir/README.md

 ## Explore Grafana Mimir admin UI

-1. Open Grafana Mimir admin UI at [`http://localhost:9009`](http://localhost:9009)
+1. Open Grafana Mimir admin UI at [`http://localhost:9009`](http://localhost:9009).
-2. Open "[Ingester Ring Status](http://localhost:9009/ingester/ring)" to check the status of the hash ring used for series sharding and replication (you should see the three replicas correctly registered to the ring)
+1. Open "[Ingester Ring Status](http://localhost:9009/ingester/ring)" to check the status of the hash ring used for series sharding and replication (you should see the three replicas correctly registered to the ring).
-3. Open "[Memberlist Status](http://localhost:9009/memberlist)" to check the status and healthy of the Gossip-based clustering
+1. Open "[Memberlist Status](http://localhost:9009/memberlist)" to check the status and health of the Gossip-based clustering.

 To learn more about the Grafana Mimir configuration, you can review the configuration file `config/mimir.yaml`.

 ## Configure your first rules

-The file `rules.yaml` contains an example of both a recording rule and an alerting rule we'll use to configure Grafana Mimir.
+The file `rules.yaml` contains an example of both a recording rule and an alerting rule we'll use to configure Grafana Mimir ruler.
 These rules will be evaluated by the Grafana Mimir ruler: the resulting series of recording rule will be ingested by Grafana Mimir itself, while the alerting rule will be notified to the Alertmanager.

-1. Configure `mimirtool`
+1. Configure `mimirtool` to connect to the local Grafana Mimir cluster with the correct tenant ID:
    ```bash
    export MIMIR_ADDRESS="http://localhost:9009"
    export MIMIR_TENANT_ID="anonymous"
    ```
-1. Load example rules to Grafana Mimir
+1. Load example rules to Grafana Mimir by using our command line to load the sample YAML file:
    ```bash
    mimirtool rules load rules.yaml
    ```
-1. Check the configured rules via `mimirtool`
+1. Check that the configured rules provided by `rules.yaml` are correct by running a print command using our command line and viewing the output on your screen:
    ```bash
    mimirtool rules print
    ```